 06.03.13.
 "Orange Tree" orange taped chestnut tree, Canterbury Manufacturers Association demolition site, cnr Manchester St / Cambridge Tce.
 By 2015 Canterbury Manufacturers Association site was a small park

-Manchester St Bridge: View across Avon River into the dead N red zone.
+Manchester St Bridge: View across Avon River into the dead, N red zone.
 Not a workman in sight.
 A quake split wall on the riverbank teetered by the decapitated roof of Retour Restaurant.
-The copper roof lay on the riverbank opposite PGC demolition site, where 18 people died in the 22.02.11 quake.
+The copper domed roof lay on the riverbank opp PGC demolition site, where 18 people died in the 22.02.11 quake.
 The rest of Retour Restaurant was gone, demolished.

 06.03.13.
-Manchester St Bridge view of quake broken retaining wall, Avon River embankment, Cambridge Tce, N red zone.
-Abandoned Hotel beyond awaited demolition
+Manchester St Bridge view, quake broken, retaining wall, Avon River embankment, Cambridge Tce, N red zone.
+Abandoned Rydges Hotel beyond awaited demolition

 06.03.13.
-Manchester St Bridge view of decapitated Retour Restaurant roof, Cambridge Tce, N red zone.
+Manchester St Bridge view, decapitated Retour Restaurant roof, Cambridge Tce, N red zone.
 In 2015 Retour Restaurant roof was plastic wrapped.
 Abandoned Ernst & Young behind awaited demolition

 Past demolition sites, I wandered down Manchester St & looked into the N red zone at Oxford Tce & Armagh St crossings.
 No workmen were seen.
 If what I saw was Brownlee's rebuild pace, then his CBD rebuild would take decades.